-Burlington, Mass., May 9, 2022 – Haley & Aldrich, an engineering and environmental consulting company, today announced that 24 of its coal combustion residuals (CCR) experts have authored and co-authored 17 abstracts accepted at this year’s World of Coal Ash (WOCA) conference.
+Burlington, Mass., May 9, 2022 – Haley & Aldrich announced today that 24 of its coal combustion residuals (CCR) experts have authored and co-authored 17 abstracts accepted at this year’s World of Coal Ash (WOCA) conference.
 The conference will take place from May 16 to 19 in Covington, Kentucky, and is the “premier international conference on the science, application, and sustainability of coal combustion products.”
 The American Coal Ash Association and the University of Kentucky Center for Applied Energy Research collaborate to host WOCA every other year.

 Listed below are all Haley & Aldrich authors followed by their presentation titles and times in chronological order.

 - Principal Toxicologist Lisa JN Bradley, Ph.D., DABT, with Missy Hedgecoth and Neil Carriker of TVA, Rock Vitale of Environmental Standards, and Kody Bootsman of Stantec, “Addressing public fear with facts — TVA coal ash fact sheets,” 10:30 to 11 a.m., Session N1.

 - Putrich (moderating) “Session S1: Management/treatment/corrective action in groundwater after impoundment closure,” 10:30 a.m. to noon.

 - Principal Consultant, Geo-Environmental Engineering and Industrial Waste Management, Steven Putrich, P.E., and Principal Consultant, Hydrogeology, David Hagen, “CCR corrective measures assessment and implementation — a technical road map and smart communication/management strategies,” 11:30 a.m. to noon, Session S1.